Stretch your legs and open your chest in these prep poses for Eka Pada Rajakapotasana II.

 From kneeling, place your right foot on a block at the top of your mat, with your knee over your ankle.
 Keeping your hips level, extend your left leg backward.
 Inhale, reaching your arms overhead and then toward the wall behind you.
 Lift your back ribs.
 Maintaining your attention on the connection of your base (back shin and front foot) and the flow of your breath, reach up through your arms to come up and out of the pose.
 Repeat this movement 3 times.

-About our Pro Carrie Owerko is a New York–based Senior Iyengar Yoga teacher, Laban Movement Analyst, and playful-practice enthusiast.
+Carrie Owerko is a New York–based Senior Iyengar Yoga teacher, Laban Movement Analyst, and playful-practice enthusiast.
 She travels the world sharing her love of inquiry and the practice of Iyengar Yoga.